sarahcssiqueira/headless-wordpress/README.md

 ### About WordPress

-WordPress is global content management with a market share of 64.4%, **even Beyonce** has her website on WordPress
+WordPress is global content management with a market share of 64.4%, **even Beyonce** has her website on WordPress.

 ### CMS (content management system) Architecture